 Myasthenia gravis treatment medications may help patients manage their symptoms.
 Medications used to treat myasthenia gravis include:

 Medications may be used as a starting point for myasthenia gravis treatment.
 If medications are ineffective or cause side effects, additional treatment options may be required.
+Steroid-sparing immunosuppressants are often introduced early to reduce dependence on prolonged steroid use and lower the risk of side effects such as high blood pressure, cataracts, and bone loss.

 2. Intravenous (IV) Therapy